judytabbal/dynCogPD/ReadMe.txt

-*** I. Objective.
+# dynCogPD

+## Description
-The main objective of this project is to investigate the time-varying modulations in dynamic brain networks states through 'dynamic-source-connectivity' approach combined with a 'dimensionality reduction method' (Independent Component Analysis: ICA) using HR-EEG signals.
+The main objective of this project is to investigate the time-varying modulations in dynamic brain networks states through 'dynamic-source-connectivity' approach combined with a 'dimensionality reduction method' (Independent Component Analysis: ICA) using HD-EEG signals.
 In addition, an approach based on micro-state metrics is implemented in order to quantify differences between two groups of subjects (i.e., controls vs patients).

 Using this code, you will be able to: